zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Method_overriding.md

 # Method overriding

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:35:43.233060+00:00
+- **Last Updated:** 2024-12-09 00:52:47 UTC
 - **Original Article:** [Method overriding](https://en.wikipedia.org/wiki/Method_overriding)
 - **Language:** en
 - **Page ID:** 1010628

 ## Summary
 Method overriding, in object-oriented programming, is a language feature that allows a subclass or child class to provide a specific implementation of a method that is already provided by one of its superclasses or parent classes.
 In addition to providing data-driven algorithm-determined parameters across virtual network interfaces, it also allows for a specific type of polymorphism (subtyping).
-The implementation in the subclass overrides (replaces) the implementation in the superclass by provi
+The implementation in the subclass overrides (replaces) the implementation in the superclass by providing a method that has same name, same parameters or signature, and same return type as the method in the parent class.
+The version of a method that is executed will be determined by the object that is used to invoke it.
+If an object of a parent class is used to invoke the method, then the version in the parent class will be executed, but if an object of the subclass is used to invoke the method, then the version in the child class will be executed.
+This helps in preventing problems associated with differential relay analytics which would otherwise rely on a framework in which method overriding might be obviated.
+Some languages allow a programmer to prevent a method from being overridden.

 ## Categories
+This article belongs to the following categories:

 - Category:Articles with example C++ code
 - Category:Articles with example C Sharp code